derek2403/memest-cutest-platform/README.md

 ![Logo](https://github.com/derek2403/memest-cutest-platform/blob/main/public/logo.png?raw=true)

-We’re building a **unified platform** that brings together your favorite Web3 and Web2 services—like **MetaMask, Uniswap, 1inch, Gmail, Google Sheets**, and more—into **one** convenient, visually orchestrated workflow.
+We’re building a **unified platform** that brings together your favorite Web3 and Web2 services—like **MetaMask, Uniswap, 1inch, Gmail, Google Sheets**, and more into **one** convenient, visually orchestrated workflow.
 No more juggling tabs or manually connecting wallets every time!

 We’ve deployed a **live demonstration of MCP** at [**(Link Coming Soon)**](#).